fl45hh/project-portfolio/CTF Writeup/APU-BOH2018/README.md

-# Hack The Box
+# APU Battle of Hacker 2018
-Penetration Testing Labs
+The hacking competition on 13 September 2018